How to Squeeze More Engagement Out of Your Emails

 3. They are having an email overload

 This means you are going to need to overhaul your list and make an attempt to get users who are genuinely interested engaged.
 Remember, you want your list to be filled with quality subscribers, and not just pay attention to quantity.

 1. Clean Your Database

-To get engagement you have to make sure you have active working email accounts.
+To get the engagement you have to make sure you have active working email accounts.
 Overtime data goes stale, users abandon accounts and change email addresses.
 Emailing to these types of accounts is going to generate hard bounces.
 You might also run into other types of hazardous emails which could cause deliverability and blacklisting issues.

 An excellent tool to clean your data would be Xverify.
 You can simply upload your entire list, and it will go through each email address to identify if it’s a real registered account.
-A good rule of thumb is to clean your database quarterly, but it is strongly recommended to validate data in real time as it comes into your funnel.
+A good rule of thumb is to clean your database quarterly, but it is strongly recommended to validate data in real-time as it comes into your funnel.

 2. Start a Re-Engagement Campaign

 After you have finished cleaning your list, your total number of overall subscribers should be smaller.
 The next thing you need to do is start a re-engagement campaign.